hbfumakiya/BellTwitterTest/README.md

 ![](bell-test.gif)

-# This test includes Task A and Task B
+# This test includes Task A and Task B using MVVM pattern